Crossover-SGD: A gossip-based communication in distributed deep learning for alleviating large mini-batch problem and enhancing scalability: Crossover-SGD

 \subsection{Hierarchical communication methods for high validation accuracy}

 We discussed our gossip-based SGD for the fast propagation of weight parameters in Sections 3.1 and 3.2.
 However, the validation accuracy is still decreased owing to the characteristics of gossip-based communication.
 The hierarchical communication method \cite{jia2018highly,kurth2017deep} was recently studied to increase scalability of the AllReduce-SGD by reducing the number of communications at each step.
 Likewise, we adapt a hierarchical communication method to Crossover-SGD to utilize our method in a large cluster environment.
 Interestingly, the network overhead is increased compared to the case of utilizing only the gossip-based method owing to the additional synchronization overhead in each group unlike in the cases of AllReduce-SGD.
-However the validation accuracy can be preserved if hierarchical communication is used in gossip-based methods.
+However, the validation accuracy can be preserved if hierarchical communication is used in gossip-based methods by adapting gossip communications to only inter-group communications.

-Figure~\ref{group} is the overview of hierarchical Crossover-SGD with hierarchical communication.
+Figure~\ref{group} is the overview of hierarchical Crossover-SGD.
 In this figure, hierarchical Crossover-SGD is presented in three steps.
 The first step is to reduce the gradients of the worker nodes in each group.
 In this step, we reduced the gradients for two reasons.
 First, it utilizes computation and communication overlap, which can be utilized easily when gradients are communicated.
 Second, LARS \cite{you2017large}, when it is used with AllReduce-SGD, decreases the validation accuracy when the gradient norm is not synchronized among worker nodes.
 Thus, the L node, which is the leader node in each group, collects gradients from each worker and reduces them to apply a reduced gradient to the model.
 The second step is the communication of the inter-group by utilizing Crossover-SGD.
 Subsequently, the gossiped model parameter of the leader node propagates to other workers in each group.